nbeaver/cmd_oysters/README.rst

-CmdOysters can have multiple invocations, so if one invocation only works in ``bash``, an alternative invocation for ``csh`` can be stored in the same CmdOyster, provided it uses the same component commands.
+CmdOysters can have multiple invocations, so if one invocation only works in ``bash``, an alternative invocation for ``csh`` can be stored in the same CmdOyster, provided it uses the same `component commands`_.

 This encourages non-standard but feature-rich shells to coexist with portable and standardized commands, since the CmdOyster can provide either option as necessary.

+.. _component commands: `What does the term "component command" refer to?`_

 ~~~~~~~~~~~~~
 Extensibility